Genta (company): Genasense (oblimersen sodium)

 A potent Bcl-2 antisense molecule was discovered and patented by Dr. John Reed, one of the world's highly ranked scientists.
 Working with Dr. Carlo Croce, Reed was a key figure in understanding the central role of apoptosis in cancer cell death.
 Reed and others showed that cell-death in multiple types of cancer cells was blocked by expression of Bcl-2 protein.
 As a corollary, they showed that inhibitors of Bcl-2 function – or reduced expression of Bcl-2 protein – greatly enhanced cancer-killing activity when combined with conventional anticancer therapy.

 Through the mid 1990s, drug development of oligonucleotides was slowed by the enormous cost of synthesizing custom DNA molecules.
 Moreover, animal studies showed the drug had to be injected in order to be effective, whereas oral administration led to rapid breakdown.

 In 1995, Genta developed a clinical protocol for the first in-human study with a Bcl-2 inhibitor.
 While experts were highly enthusiastic about the approach, there was concern that very low drug supplies (due to very high cost) would constrain observations of clinical benefit.
-Nonetheless, based on pre-clinical work showing chemotherapy sensitization of melanoma cells, a small Phase 1 study restricted to 14 patients with advance malignant melanoma was initiated in 1997 that reported acceptable safety and evidence of clinical activity.
+Nonetheless, based on pre-clinical work showing chemotherapy sensitization of melanoma cells, a small Phase 1 study restricted to 14 patients with advanced melanoma was initiated in 1997 that reported acceptable safety and evidence of clinical activity.

 By then, a publicly traded company with financial constraints, external investors assumed control of Genta and initiated reductions in activity and expenses.
-The company was eventually able to restore market confidence and secured sufficient financing to expand clinical trials using “Genasense®”, the new name for its Bcl-2 inhibitor.
+The company was eventually able to restore market confidence and secured sufficient financing to expand clinical trials using “Genasense”, the new name for its Bcl-2 inhibitor.

 In clinical trials, the underlying scientific premise was that blocking Bcl-2 expression would enhance the cancer-killing effects of standard anticancer therapy.
 As a corollary, however, this concept implied that convincing evidence of activity would require a direct comparison with standard treatment.
 Between 2001 and 2004, Genta initiated and completed three, global, randomized studies in melanoma, myeloma, and chronic lymphocytic leukemia.

 Given exceptionally poor patient outcomes in melanoma, a randomized double-blind trial was initiated using a standard drug (dacarbazine) with or without Genasense.
 The initial size of this trial was expanded to enable a direct comparison of safety and efficacy, which involved 139 research sites in 9 countries.
 Results showed statistically significant benefits (p < 0.05) in progression-free survival (PFS), overall response rate, and complete response rate.
 Overall survival also increased (9.0 vs.7.8 mos.; p = 0.077) but did not achieve statistical significance.